-Creative coding color study : Gradients
+Creative coding color study : Mastering Organic Gradients: Using Normal Distribution

 The drawing of impression of dawn.

-Now, the 'blendMode()' function gives various effect on the mixed colors.
+Now, the blendMode() function gives various effect on the mixed colors.

-Stacking half-transparent colors with blendMode(SCREEN)
+Layering semi-transparent colors with blendMode(SCREEN)

-Stacking half-transparent colors with blendMode(SUBTRACT)
+Layerking semi-transparent colors with blendMode(SUBTRACT)

 It's the example that changes transparency in linear.